Spectral decomposition of atomic structures in heterogeneous cryo-EM: The method

 \begin{assumption} For each image in the cryo-EM dataset $\{ Y_i \}_{i=1}^n$ we have a low-dimension representation $\{ \beta_i\}_{i=1}^n \subset \R^q$ of the conformation of the particle in each image, so that the manifold of conformations $\mathcal{M}$ can be embedded in $\R^q$.
 Moreover, this representation is independent of the viewing direction of the tomographic projection, so that $\{ \beta_i\}_{i=1}^n $ can be seen as a discrete approximation of the manifold $\mathcal{M}$. \end{assumption}

-In \cite{moscovich2020cryo}, the low-dimension representation of the heterogeneity consists on the PCA coefficients of the low-resolution reconstruction of the particles obtained by the method in \cite{anden2018structural}.
+This low-dimension representation of the conformation in each cryo-EM image can be obtained by using existent methods in heterogeneous reconstruction.
+One possibility is to follow \cite{moscovich2020cryo}, in which the low-dimension representation of the heterogeneity consists on the PCA coordinates of the low-resolution reconstruction of the particles obtained by the method in \cite{anden2018structural}.
+See Appendix \ref{appdx: manifold spectral representation} for a description of the method to obtain the PCA coordinates associated to the conformation of the particle in each image.
+Another possibility is to use the latent space variables learnt in a Variational Autoencoder \cite{rosenbaum2021inferring, zhong2021cryodrgn}, in which the representation of each image in the latent variables encodes the information about the corresponding conformation.
 For the independence of $\beta_i$ with respect to the viewing direction, this assumption can be justified by assuming that the reconstruction from \cite{anden2018structural} is accurate independently of the orientation of the particle.
-Now, using this low-dimension representation of the dataset, we construct a weighted graph with the similarities between the conformations in every two particles, and compute the eigenvectors associated to the smallest eigenvalues of the symmetric normalized Laplacian matrix associated to the graph of similarities (see more details in the appendix \ref{appdx: manifold spectral representation}).
+Now, using this low-dimension representation of the dataset, we construct a weighted graph with the similarities between the conformations in every two particles, and compute the eigenvectors associated to the smallest eigenvalues of the symmetric normalised Laplacian matrix associated to the graph of similarities.

 Let $K\in \N$ be fixed, let $L\in \mathcal{S}(n)$ be the symmetric graph Laplacian matrix associated to the aforementioned matrix of similarities, and let